Economics of bitcoin: Acceptance by merchants

-Most bitcoin transactions take place on a cryptocurrency exchange, rather than being used in transactions with merchants.
-Delays processing payments through the blockchain of about ten minutes make bitcoin use very difficult in a retail setting.
+Most bitcoin transactions are P2P or take place on a cryptocurrency exchange, rather than being used in transactions with merchants.
+Delays processing payments through the blockchain of about ten minutes make bitcoin use very difficult in a retail setting, unless the transaction is on layer 2.
 Prices are not usually quoted in units of bitcoin and many trades involve one, or sometimes two, conversions into conventional currencies.
 Merchants that do accept bitcoin payments may use payment service providers to perform the conversions.

 In 2017 and 2018 bitcoin's acceptance among major online retailers included only three of the top 500 U.S. online merchants, down from five in 2016.
 Reasons for this decline include high transaction fees due to bitcoin's scalability issues and long transaction times.

 Bloomberg reported that the largest 17 crypto merchant-processing services handled $69 million in June 2018, down from $411 million in September 2017.
 Bitcoin is "not actually usable" for retail transactions because of high costs and the inability to process chargebacks, according to Nicholas Weaver, a researcher quoted by Bloomberg.
 High price volatility and transaction fees make paying for small retail purchases with bitcoin impractical, according to economist Kim Grauer.

-Bitcoin started to be accepted also for real estate payments in late 2017.
-The first recorded sale of a house in exchange for bitcoin happened in September 2017, when Texas based Kuper Sotheby's International Realty brokered the deal using bitpay.com to process the payment.
+The first recorded sale of a house in exchange for Bitcoin happened in September 2017, when Texas based Kuper Sotheby's International Realty brokered the deal using BitPay to process the payment.

-Two months later, a first recorded sale of apartment in the world and first real estate property in Europe was sold for bitcoin in November 2017 in the Czech republic.
+Two months later, a first recorded sale of apartment in the world and first real estate property in Europe was sold for bitcoin in November 2017 in the Czech Republic.
 The Czech real estate agency HOME Hunters brokered a deal of a three-room apartment for a Russian buyer without using a payment service providers at all.

 Some U.S. political candidates, including New York City Democratic Congressional candidate Jeff Kurzon have said they would accept campaign donations in bitcoin.